sandrogort/state-surf/README.md

    machine.dispatch(statesurf::Event::A);
    ```

-   For Python, implement a subclass of `MyMachineHooks`, then pass an instance into `MyMachine(hooks)` and call `dispatch` with `MyMachineEvent` values.
+   For Python, implement a subclass of `MyMachineCallbacks`, then pass an instance into `MyMachine(callbacks)` and call `dispatch` with `MyMachineEvent` values.

    To launch the simulator, `cd sim/hsm && python3 simulator.py`, then open the served UI.
 Select events from the dropdown, step through reactions, answer guard prompts, and watch the PlantUML diagram render the active state, exits, and entries.

-The machine caches its current `State`, automatically executes entry/exit/action hooks, and ignores events with no matching transition.
+The machine caches its current `State`, automatically executes entry/exit/action callbacks, and ignores events with no matching transition.
 Final transitions mark the machine as terminated so later dispatches become no-ops.

 ## Modeling Notes
 - Initial transitions may target deep descendants and may carry actions
 - Internal/self transitions are supported via either `state : Event` or `state -> state : Event`
-- Empty entry/exit/action bodies are allowed and will still call into hooks without an `ActionId`
+- Empty entry/exit/action bodies are allowed and will still call into callbacks without an `ActionId`
 - Guard/action enums collapse identical names, so reuse `isDoorClosed` or `setFooTrue` freely across states
 - Final transitions (`state --> [*]`) terminate the machine; use `terminated()` to query